-\begin{remark}[Lowest order cases of piecewise constant Regge metrics] Note that in the case $N=2$, Corollary~\ref{cor:conv_Riemann_int} gives convergence already for the lowest-order case of piecewise constant Regge metrics, $\gappr\in\Regge_h^0$.
-In higher dimensions, $N\geq 3$ dimensions however, at least a linear approximation of the metric is needed, $\gappr\in\Regge_h^k$ with $k\ge 1$, to obtain norm convergence from \eqref{eq:cgce-rates}, because the constant $C_g$ is of order $\mathcal{O}(h^{-1})$ for $k=0$.
-In \S\ref{sec:num_examples} we will confirm this requirement through a numerical example in $N=3$ case.
+\begin{remark}[Lowest order cases of piecewise constant Regge metrics] Note that in two dimensions, $N=2$, Corollary~\ref{cor:conv_Riemann_int} gives convergence already for the lowest-order case of piecewise constant Regge metrics, $\gappr\in\Regge_h^0$.
+In higher dimensions, $N\geq 3$, however, at least a linear approximation of the metric is needed, $\gappr\in\Regge_h^k$ with $k\ge 1$, to obtain norm convergence from \eqref{eq:cgce-rates}, because the constant $C_g$ is of order $\mathcal{O}(h^{-1})$ for $k=0$.
+In \S\ref{sec:num_examples} we will confirm this requirement through numerical examples in the $N=3$ case.
 It is consistent with the results in \cite[Theorem 4.1]{GN2023} and \cite[Corollary 4.3]{GN2023b} where, for dimensions greater than two, at least linear Regge elements were needed to obtain convergence for the densitized distributional scalar curvature and Einstein tensor, respectively.
 In other words, the original Regge elements do not generally converge in the $H^{-2}$-norm for dimensions $N\ge 3$, but in the sense of measures \cite{Cheeger84}. \end{remark}

 \begin{remark}[Applicability to embedded hypersurfaces] Let $M_h$ be a piecewise smooth $N$-dimensional hypersurface embedded in $\R^{N+1}$ approximating a smooth hypersurface.
-Let $\VV_h^k$ denote the degree~$k$ Lagrange finite element space on a mesh $\T_h$ of $\om$, a subspace of the space in \eqref{eq:VV-cts-defn}.
-Letting $\Omega\subset\R^{N}$ take the role of a parameter domain for the hypersurface, assume that $M_h = \Phi_h(\Omega)$ for some embedding $\Phi_h\in [\VV_h^k]^{N+1}$, i.e, $N+1$ copies of $\VV_h^k$.
-Then, the induced metric tensor $\gappr= (\grad \Phi_h)^T\grad \Phi_h$ with $\grad$ denoting the Euclidean Jacobi matrix.
+Denote with $\VV_h^k$ the degree~$k$ Lagrange finite element space \eqref{eq:lag_fe} on a mesh $\T_h$ of $\om$ for $k\ge 1$.
+Letting $\om\subset\R^{N}$ take the role of a parameter domain for the hypersurface, assume that $M_h = \Phi_h(\om)$ for some embedding $\Phi_h\in [\VV_h^k]^{N+1}$, i.e, $N+1$ copies of $\VV_h^k$.
+Then, the induced metric tensor by the embedding reads $\gappr= (\grad \Phi_h)^T\grad \Phi_h$ with $\grad$ denoting the Euclidean Jacobi matrix.
 Lagrange finite elements are elementwise smooth and continuous over interfaces.
 Thus, their tangential derivatives are also continuous across interfaces.
 Hence, $\gappr$ is $tt$-continuous, and thus defines a Regge metric in $\Regge_h^{2(k-1)}$.
 Therefore, Theorem~\ref{thm:conv_Riemann} and Corollary~\ref{cor:conv_Riemann_int} can be applied. \end{remark}